kancharlaNarmadha/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 # NAME: KANCHARLA NARMADHA
 # REGISTER NUMBER: 212222110016

-# Study of basic digital IC s and verification of truth tables for different logic gates realization.
+# Study of basic digital logic gates  and verification of truth tables for different logic gates realization.
  AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.